vike256/Unibot/README.md

 ### Disclaimer

 Unibot is a hobby project and should be treated as such.
-This project is intended for learning purposes only, but I acknowledge the possibility that this project can be used for malicious purposes such as cheating in multiplayer shooter games.
+This project is intended for learning purposes only, but I acknowledge the possibility that this project can be used for malicious purposes such as to gain an unfair advantage in multiplayer shooter games.
 I do not condone video game cheating in any regard.
-With thay said, if you are using Unibot to cheat, consider reading the following disclaimer.
+If you are using Unibot to cheat, consider reading the following disclaimer.

 Cheating in video games often stems from deeper psychological needs, such as low self-esteem and a desire for control.
 If you find yourself resorting to cheats, it's worth taking a moment to reflect on why.